Kennedy Bridge (Bonn): The largest and most beautiful bridge over the Rhine

 In July 1895, a competition for the bridge was announced.
-Gutehoffnungshuette from Oberhausen, R. Schneider from Berlin and the architect Bruno Moehring won the 1st prize awarded with 8,000 marks.
+Gutehoffnungshuette from Oberhausen, R. Schneider from Berlin, and the architect Bruno Moehring won the 1st prize awarded with 8,000 marks.
 The winners also received the contract to build the bridge.
-In April 1896 the construction began and 33 months later the bridge was opened for public traffic.
-At this time, with a main span of 188 meters, it was the largest and by its situation in front of the picturesque Siebengebirge most beautiful bridge over the Rhine.
+In April 1896, construction began, and 33 months later the bridge was opened for public traffic.
+At this time, with a main span of 188 meters, it was the largest and by its location in front of the picturesque Siebengebirge, the most beautiful bridge over the Rhine.

-The financing of the finally 4 million marks (155% of the first estimation) was realized by a public loan.
-From the beginning, all passers had to pay a bridge toll.
-This toll was hang up for cars in 1927 and finally for all passers in 1938.
+The financing of the 4 million marks (155% of the first estimation) was realized by a public loan.
+From the beginning, all passersby had to pay a bridge toll.
+This toll was raised for cars in 1927 and finally for all passersby in 1938.

 Renaming to Klaus-Clemens Bridge, destruction and first reconstruction

-Like every public building, the Rhine bridge was not spared from the era of National Socialism.
-The Nazis renamed the bridge to Klaus-Clemens Bridge (after a SA official from Bonn).
+Like every public building, the Rhine Bridge was not spared from the era of National Socialism.
+The Nazis renamed the bridge Klaus-Clemens Bridge (after an SA official from Bonn).
 On March 8, 1945 at 8:20 PM, only two months before the end of World War II, the fleeing Wehrmacht destroyed the bridge, but the bombing didn't really stop the Allies.

 Soon after the destruction ferries, boats and some truck ferries transferred goods and people between both sides.
-From August 29, 1945, on Bonn's Committee for Urban Planning, the "Bauausschuss", dealt with the construction of a new bridge and released the plans in March 1946.
-In September 1946 Stahlbau Rheinhausen and Grün & Bilfinger started with the construction.
+On August 29, 1945, Bonn's Committee for Urban Planning, the "Bauausschuss", dealt with the construction of a new bridge and released the plans in March 1946.
+In September 1946, Stahlbau Rheinhausen and Grün & Bilfinger started with the construction.
 The bridge was built on the nearly intact pillows within 36 months.
-On November 12, 1949 the new bridge was opened.
+On November 12, 1949, the new bridge was opened.

 Renaming to Kennedy Bridge

-On December 2, 1963, just ten days after the assassination of U.S. President John F. Kennedy the bridge was renamed to Kennedy Bridge in the presence of U.S. Ambassador George McGhee and Bonn's mayor Dr. Wilhelm Daniels.
+On December 2, 1963, just ten days after the assassination of U.S. President John F. Kennedy, the bridge was renamed Kennedy Bridge in the presence of U.S. Ambassador George McGhee and Bonn's mayor, Dr. Wilhelm Daniels.